Published in The Robesonian Newspaper, July, 2010

 Blackwell’s flair for the handicraft was apparent and her interest in the art grew as she researched various design techniques.
 As her collection increased, so did her expertise.
 Using her Native American heritage as an influence, Joan created spirit dolls and tribal masks with colorful regalia.
 She’s learned to ‘just look around her’ to gather decorative designs and ideas from magazines, books, and common everyday objects like a coffee mug.
 Color patterns are gleaned from nature’s palette.
 Each creation is unique taking 2 to 3 days from start to finish.
 The detailed painting is just the final step in the months-long process which actually begins with a single seed.
 Some interesting facts about Gourds:

 The spiny, sticky pollen is not windborne and requires insects for pollination.
 The most common pollinator insects appear to be beetles and bees.
 Gourds are classified as a warm-season crop with a growing season from 100 to 180 days.
 Gourds are ready for harvest when the stems dry and turn brown.
 It is best to harvest gourds before frost.
 Curing gourds is a two-step process that may take 3 to 6 months depending on the type and size of the gourd.
 Surface drying is the first step in the curing process, and takes approximately one week.
 Internal drying is the second step in curing and takes a minimum of four weeks.
 Cured gourds can be painted, waxed, or decorated.
 Gourds have been cultivated for thousands of years by many cultures worldwide, including Native Americans.
 Gourd are known for their usefulness as utensils, storage containers, and as ornaments.
 Gourds are related to melons, squash, pumpkins, and cucumbers, all members of the Cucurbitaceous or Cucumber family.
 One Internet reference reports evidence that the hard outer shell of the gourd was used in earlier times to replace missing parts of skulls as part of primitive surgery.
 So, it’s quite fascinating to learn about the life of Joan Blackwell, also known as the Gourd Lady of Woodbury.
 Although a resident of the area for less than two years, her footprint is firmly entrenched in the rocky soil.
 With family nearby and newly-made friends, she’s right at home.
 She’s an active member of the Church of Christ at Woodbury and recently spent several days at Short Mountain Bible Camp teaching the youngsters about gourd art.
 Her inviting yard is filled with perennials and annuals and her home is influenced with the work of her hands.
 From the brightly painted hues on her walls (that she, herself, chose and applied -- sleeping for two months on the floor during renovations) to the wide array of gourd artwork proudly displayed alongside family photos on the living room shelves, Joan Blackwell is surrounded by the things she loves.
-The old saying goes, “Home is where the Heart is” certainly prevails….
+The old saying goes, “Home is where the heart is” certainly prevails….
 Woodbury seems to have certainly captured Joan Blackwell’s heart!
-Just as Joan and her infectious enthusiasm for life has captured the heart of many a Woodbury resident.
+Just as Joan and her infectious enthusiasm for life have captured the hearts of many a Woodbury resident.

-Currently, exhibits of Joan’s art are displayed at the Woodbury, TN Arts Center, Joe’s Place Restaurant, The Market Place in Murfreesboro and her home studio in Woodbury.
+Currently, exhibits of Joan’s art are displayed at the Woodbury, TN, Arts Center; Joe’s Place Restaurant; The Market Place in Murfreesboro; and her home studio in Woodbury.

 Make a free website with Yola